 As you can see, therapists working with traditionalist Asian American clients need to be aware that superficial problems often mask deeper conflicts.
 As a result, if your Asian American client is a traditionalist, you as a therapist may need to alter your usual style of counseling and therapy.
 Regarding marginalist Asian American clients, the therapist has an ethical obligation to help his or her client sort out identity conflicts.
 If your Asian American client is a marginalist, you will likely need to deal with the issue of cultural racism and its potential effects on your Asian American culturally different client.

-On this track we have discussed cultural and historical perspectives of Asian Americans as those perspectives relate to counseling Asian American clients.
+In this section, we have discussed cultural and historical perspectives of Asian Americans as those perspectives relate to counseling Asian American clients.
 We have also discussed some of the implications of these perspectives on counseling.

-On the next track we will look at a specific case with an Asian American client named Chiyo and analyze the influences impacting the counseling experience.
+In the next section, we will look at a specific case with an Asian American client named Chiyo and analyze the influences impacting the counseling experience.

 Ethics CEU QUESTION

 What are three ways Asian American clients might cope with the culture conflict?

 To select and enter your answer go to .